Luos-io/Documentation/src/pages/embedded/services/create-services.md

  - **service** is the service pointer of the service receiving the data (basically, it is your service).
  - **msg** is the message your service received.

  **type** is the type of the your new service represented by a number.
-Some basic types (e.g. `DISTANCE_MOD`, `VOLTAGE_MOD`, etc.) are already available in the `service_type_t` enum structure of Luos.
+Some basic types (E.g. `DISTANCE_MOD`, `VOLTAGE_MOD`, etc.) are already available in the `service_type_t` enum structure of Luos.
 You can also create your own on top of the Luos one.

- **default alias** is the alias by default for your new service. e.g. `Myservice02`.
+ **default alias** is the alias by default for your new service.
+E.g. `Myservice02`.
 This alias is the one your service will use if no other alias is set by the user of your functionality hosted in your service.
 Aliases have a maximum size of 16 characters.

 **revision** is the revision number of the service you are creating and which will be accessible via Pyluos.